 You likely know that your credit score is an important factor when it comes to making big financial decisions – getting a car, obtaining credit cards, buying a house, etc. With five parts (new credit, types of credit, credit history, inquiries, and payment history) factoring in on your score, it’s easy to get lost when you make choices about your financial health.
-As the biggest contributor to your credit score, payment history is the place to start when trying to build, or rebuild, your credit.

 Making up about 35% of your entire credit score, payment history has the biggest impact on your final score.
 Payment history is exactly what it sounds like: a history of payments you have made.
 This record of your payments keeps track of which payments have been on-time, late, or completed missed on your credit accounts.
 This is super important to any potential lenders or creditors because it tells them the likelihood of you paying your debts on time or if you’re at risk of going into default (paying late or not paying at all).